 Do not let yourself run out of medicine over the weekend or on holidays.

-Do not give MADOPAR to anyone else even if their symptoms seem similar to yours.
+Do not give MADOPAR to anyone else even if they have the same condition as you.

-Do not use MADOPAR to treat other complaints unless your doctor says to.
+Do not use MADOPAR to treat any other complaints unless your doctor tells you to.